terminalwaltz/minichord/documentation/docs/user_manual.md

 ![resetting the Teensy](./ressources/reset_hair_ping.jpg "resetting the Teensy")

 If you carefully followed those steps, the Teensy Loader will indicate "Download Complete" then "Reboot OK".
 The main colour led of the PCB should light up.

+After an update, it might be necessary to use [minicontrol](/minicontrol) to wipe all presets back for factory using the "reset all banks" option, as changes might render previous presets incompatible (or at least weird-sounding).